 Disability Inclusion in the Music Industry

-JHFA uses music as a vehicle to create change and break down barriers that have historically prevented adults with autism spectrum disorder (ASD) from gaining meaningful employment.
-This grant will help codify postsecondary curricula for ASD adults in four music-related career tracks: 1. performance, 2, composition, 3. music administration, and 4. teaching/ pedagogy.
-To supplement this curriculum, JHFA will offer related experiential career support through placement in internships, paid employment, and advocacy.
+JHFA uses music as a vehicle to create change and break down barriers that have historically prevented adults with Autism Spectrum Disorder (ASD) from gaining meaningful employment.
+This grant will help codify postsecondary curricula for ASD adults in four music-related career tracks: 1. performance, 2, composition, 3. music administration or 4. teaching/ pedagogy.
+To supplement this curriculum, JHFA will offer related experiential career support through placement in internships, paid employment and advocacy.

 What is the primary issue area that your application will impact?

-Access to Creative Industry Employment (sponsored by Snap Foundation)
+Access to Creative Industry Employment (sponsored by the Snap Foundation)

 In which areas of Los Angeles will you be directly working?